juxt/yada/dev/resources/examples/HelloWorld.md

 <request/>

-The request is routed to a yada handler which is configured with the resource map above, which generates the response which is displayed below :-
+The request is routed to a yada handler which is created passing the string resource as an argument, which generates the response which is displayed below :-

 <response/>